Be Sure to Remove These Elements From Your Resume Immediately!

-Here's a simple list of ten things you should never include on your executive resume.
+Before you submit your resume, review this list of ten things that should never appear on an executive resume.

-While many of these points may seem obvious, you’d be surprised at what we find on documents that come across our desk!
+While many of these points may seem obvious, you’d be surprised at what we often see on documents that come across our desk!

 Include any of these elements, and you place yourself at risk of being eliminated from the applicant pool.

 Do not include a photo on your resume.

 It can put some recruiters off, and those who are particularly curious about what you look like will hop on LinkedIn to find out (or even Facebook or Instagram – you never know!).

 If you're applying to jobs in the US, you should not include personal details such as your:

 - Marital Status

 - Driver's License